flowplayer/flowplayer/README.md

 ## Running tests

 Our automated test suite is sponsored by [BrowserStack](http://browserstack.com).
-Thanks you!
+Thank you!

 ### Running locally